Oops! Something went wrong while submitting the form.

 Building a requirements list can be monotonous and time-consuming.
 Cultivating a shortlist opens Pandora's box of follow-up sales emails.
 Comparing vendors can be challenging when all claim to be "the best option on the market".
 Getting executive sign-off can require threading a tight needle of want, need and vision.

-Having helped dozens of teams with their buying processes, here are a few of the practices OutSail uses to make the process less overwhelming, more efficient and more effective.
+Having helped hundreds of teams with their buying processes, here are a few of the practices OutSail uses to make the process less overwhelming, more efficient and more effective.

 1.)
 Start High-Level.